 Manage a selected service on your cluster by performing service actions.
-Select the Service Actions drop-down menu, then choose an option.
+In Services, select the Service Actions drop-down menu, then choose an option.
 Available options depend on the service you have selected.
 For example, HDFS service action options include: